1940 Tipperary Senior Hurling Championship

-The 1940 Tipperary Senior Hurling Championship was the 50th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1940 Tipperary Senior Hurling Championship was the 49th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board] in 1887.
+The championship ran from 8 September to 13 October 1940.

 Thurles Sarsfields were the defending champions.

-Moycarkey-Borris won the championship after a 4–07 to 4–02 defeat of Cashel King Cormacs in the final.
-It was their 10th championship title overall and their first title since 1937.
+The final was played on 13 October 1940 at Thurles Sportsfield, between Moycarkey–Borris and Cashel King Cormacs, in what was their second meeting in the final overall.
+Moycarkey–Borris won the match by 4–07 to 4–02 to claim their 10th championship title overall and a first title in three years.